YanjunLi-CS/dyscore/README.md

     --weight_dir <DOWNLOAD_DIR>
 ```

-The third one is to automatically detect the most possible ligand binding site using Cavity program.
-It may takes long time.
+The third one is to automatically detect the most likely ligand binding site using the Cavity program.
+But the detecting process may take a long time.
-The binding site definiation is critical for the any analysis for protein ligand binding, so we DO NOT recommend user to use automatically detection method, which is possible to miss the correct binding site and mess up all following process.
+The binding site definition is critical for any analysis for protein-ligand binding, so we DO NOT recommend the user to use the automatic detection method, which is possible to miss the correct binding site and mess up all the following processes.
 For example,
 ```
 python docker/run_docker.py \